types of paint

 let plaster dry out and paint

-Whether you choose water-based or oil-based paint, it’s essential to know what’s already on your walls and how you plan to cover them.
+Whether you choose water or oil-based paint, knowing what’s already on your walls and how you plan to cover them is essential.
 For example, water-based paints are fine when painting over existing oil-based paint, but you can’t paint over water-based paints with oil-based paints.

-It’s easy to determine whether you have oil or water-based paint on your wall.
-Dip a cloth into the spirit and wipe it over the wall.
-If pigment appears on your cloth, water-based paint is on your wall.
+To determine whether you have water or oil-based paint on your wall, dip a cloth into denatured alcohol and wipe the surface.
+If pigment appears on the cloth, you have water-based paint.
 If not, it’s oil-based.

 Damaged Walls

-Matt paints have a thicker formula and better coverage, and their flatter appearance makes imperfections less noticeable.
+Matt paints have a thicker formula which produces better coverage, and their flatter appearance makes imperfections less noticeable.

 Ceilings

-When painting your ceilings, a satin emulsion is a great choice.
+A satin emulsion is a good option for ceilings.
 Or, if you’re painting a room with plenty of moisture, like a kitchen or bathroom, we recommend a semi-gloss emulsion.
 These emulsion paints stand up to stains, mildew and dirt extremely well.

 roller with green paint

-This section covers all the tools for applying paint, including the best tool for each paint and surface type.
+This section looks at paint application tools, including the best tool for each paint and surface type.

-You can use paint brushes for almost any type of paint or surface.
-We recommend using high-quality paint brushes to avoid loose bristles falling out.
+You can use paintbrushes for almost any type of paint and surface.
+We recommend using high-quality paintbrushes to avoid loose bristles falling out.

 Rollers

-A roller with interchangeable sleeves is a handy tool, covering an area roughly 3x faster than a paint brush.
-You can use a roller for almost any type of paint.
+Rollers cover an area roughly 3x faster than a paintbrush, and you can use one for almost any type of paint and surface.

-Choose long-haired, synthetic rollers for textured surfaces.
-Go for a shorter pile for smooth surfaces and paints with a gloss or satin finish.
-Choose a roller that can attach to an extension pole for floors and ceilings.
+Choose long-haired synthetic rollers for textured surfaces, but use a shorter pile for smooth surfaces and paints with a gloss or satin finish.

 Paint Pads

 Paint pads are great for tight spots and work well with oil and water-based paints.
-However, we don’t recommend using paint pads with oil finishes, colour-preserving paints or wax polishes.
+However, we don’t recommend using paint pads for oil finishes, colour-preserving paints or wax polishes.

 Paint Sprayers